decred/dcrdocs/docs/contributing/overview.md

 The [Contributor Compensation](contributor-compensation.md) page has details of how billing and payments work.

 Questions about becoming a contributor or contractor can be asked in the #recruiting room - available on bridged [chat platforms](https://decred.org/community).
-The first steps are generally to read the [recruitment page](https://www.decred.org/recruiting/), explore the sub-project(s) you're most interested in contributing to (typically on [GitHub](https://github.com/decred/)), and talk to the people who work on those already.
+The first steps are generally to read the [recruitment blog post](https://blog.decred.org/2017/07/25/Decred-Recruiting/), explore the sub-project(s) you're most interested in contributing to (typically on [GitHub](https://github.com/decred/)), and talk to the people who work on those already.

 The following posts also describe aspects of the contractor recruitment process, and may be of interest: